XulbuX/PythonLibraryXulbuX/documentation/xx_string.md

 ### `String.normalize_spaces()`

-This function will replace all special space characters with normal spaces.<br>
+This method will replace all special space characters with normal spaces.<br>
 **Params:**
 - <code>code: *str*</code> the string to normalize
 - <code>tab_spaces: *int*</code> the amount of spaces to replace tab characters with (*default* `4`)